Canoeing at the 1968 Summer Olympics – Men's C-1 1000 metres: Heats

 Twelve competitors were entered, but eleven took part.
 Held on October 22, the top three in each heat move on to final with the others relegated to the semifinal.

+Heat 1

+Heat 2

 In the official report, Emanuelsson's first name is listed as Sten.

 Semifinal

 Only the five canoeists who did not advance from the first round competed in the semifinal.
 Taking place on October 24, the top three finishers advanced to the final.

 Final

 The final took place on October 25.

 Tatai qualified as a reserve for the Hungarian team, but won decisively after driving the other finalists to exhaustion.